nestauk/sg_covid_impact/reports/technical_report/1_introduction.md

 The structure of the report is as follows:

-Section 2 contains a brief review of relevant studies about the economic impact of Covid-19 paying special attention to those that have used novel data sources like the ones we are working with here, and analyses of the economic impact of Covid-19 in Scotland on which we will be building with the evidence that we create through our analysis.
+Section II contains a brief review of relevant studies about the economic impact of Covid-19 paying special attention to those that have used novel data sources like the ones we are working with here, and analyses of the economic impact of Covid-19 in Scotland on which we will be building with the evidence that we create through our analysis.

-Section 3 outlines our data sources and methodology for data collection and processing.[^1] It also contains some descriptive results and triangulation with other resources that speak to the strenghts and limitations of our sources.
+Section III outlines our data sources and methodology for data collection and processing.[^1] It also contains some descriptive results and triangulation with other resources that speak to the strenghts and limitations of our sources.

 [^1]: All the code that we have developed in the project is available from [this GitHub repository](https://github.com/nestauk/sg_covid_impact).

-Section 4 presents our findings structured in two sub-sections that respectively focus on evidence about exposure and opportunities to diversify from Covid-19 at the aggregate level (considering sectors and local economies) and at the firm-level.
+Section IV presents our findings structured in two sub-sections that respectively focus on evidence about exposure and opportunities to diversify from Covid-19 at the aggregate level (considering sectors and local economies) and at the firm-level.

-Section 4 concludes with a discussion of the implications of our analysis and next steps.
+Section V concludes with a discussion of the implications of our analysis and next steps.